TBerrigan2101/project-one/README.md

 - The people I tested the site with found the site easy to navigate and it felt relatively intuitive and the content made sense.

-- One of the major issues that were flagged with me was that they thought the off-white background was too strong particulary against the organge text at a smaller size so I lightened it for the final product.
+- One of the major issues that was flagged with me was that they thought the off-white background was too strong particulary against the organge text at a smaller size so I lightened it for the final product.

 - The second was they felt that the mobile navigation was too small, was hard to read and difficult to tell what you were pressing.
 I then opted to create a nav section that would float under the logo similar to the [Kids Coding](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSSE_PAGPPF+2021_Q2/courseware/66cf361c769a41d496f5001fae6f9be7/3b5cd5dc8313462aa5975a3c9b9a1a3c/) example.
 The original layout of the mobile navigation can be seen below.